jcunanan05/fcc-rwd/product-landing/readme.md

 # Product Landing Page

 This is a responsive web design challenge for freeCodeCamp.
-I used this chance to practice with vanilla css and also help my brother for his product.
+I used this chance to practice with vanilla css and also help my brother for his music school.

 ## Concepts learned to prepare for the project: